 Zone 3 - This zone extends out from Zone 2 to the edge of the property.
 It may extend out to areas that are not part of the immediate mitigation efforts.
 In this zone, a few thicker clumps of trees are acceptable, as well as some unpruned trees near the outer edge.
 Thinning in this zone adds some protection, but is aimed more at forest health.
 Trees that are of poor quality or form, or have insect or disease infestations, should be removed retaining the larger, healthier trees.
-Two to 4 snags per acre can be retained for wildlife.
-Slash in this zone can be lopped and scattered which should be no greater than 8" to 12" inches and not cover more than 50% of the ground in any one area.
+Snags, 2 to 4 per acre, can be retained for wildlife.
+Slash in this zone can be lopped and scattered and/or piled for wildlife use.
 Large amounts of slash should be disposed of by chipping, hauling to an approved site, or burning.
 Burn permits can be obtained from Boulder County.